Department of Sustainability

 Putting us on the path to becoming an equitable, low-carbon, climate resilient city.

-Sign up for our monthly newsletter for news, events, and tips from SustainPVD!
+Subscribe to our monthly newsletter for news, events, and tips!

-Requires large buildings to to measure and report their energy use.
+Requires large buildings to measure and report their energy use, leading to cost-saving energy efficiency improvements.

 Protecting our environment through prohibiting single-use plastic checkout bags.